Lilo & Stitch - Frog's POV Clip

 IN

-Want to behold the glory that is "Get Smart" from your couch, bed, or on your commute?
-Tracking down a streaming service to buy, rent, download, or binge the comedy TV series via subscription can be a challenge, so we here at Moviefone want to help you out.
+Looking to feast your eyes on "Get Smart" on your TV, phone, or tablet?
+Discovering a streaming service to buy, rent, download, or stream the comedy TV series via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Get Smart" on each platform.
-Now, before we get into the various whats and wheres of how you can watch "Get Smart" right now, here are some finer points about the CBS show.
+We've compiled a list of streaming and cable services – including rental, purchase, and subscription options – along with the availability of "Get Smart" on each platform.
+Now, before we get into the fundamentals of how you can watch "Get Smart" right now, here are some details about the CBS show.

 Originally premiering September 18th, 1965, "Get Smart" stars Don Adams, Barbara Feldon, Edward Platt, Robert Karvelas.
-The series runs 5 season(s), and has a score of 79 (out of 100) on TMDB, which put together reviews from 390 knowledgeable people.
+The series runs 5 season(s), and has a score of 79 (out of 100) on TMDB, which collated reviews from 412 respected people.

-Want to know what the show's about?
+You probably already know what the show's about, but just in case...
 Here’s the plot: "Get Smart is an American comedy television series that satirizes the secret agent genre.
 Created by Mel Brooks with Buck Henry, the show stars Don Adams, Barbara Feldon, and Edward Platt.
 Henry said they created the show by request of Daniel Melnick, who was a partner, along with Leonard Stern and David Susskind, of the show's production company, Talent Associates, to capitalize on "the two biggest things in the entertainment world today"—James Bond and Inspector Clouseau.
 Brooks said: "It's an insane combination of James Bond and Mel Brooks comedy."
 This is the only Mel Brooks production to feature a laugh track.
 The success of the show eventually spawned the follow-up films The Nude Bomb and Get Smart, Again!, as well as a 1995 revival series and a 2008 film remake.
 In 2010, TV Guide ranked Get Smart's opening title sequence at No. 2 on its list of TV's Top 10 Credits Sequences, as selected by readers."

-"Get Smart" is currently available to stream via subscription, rental, or purchase on Apple TV, Amazon Video, Google Play Movies, and Fandango At Home .
+"Get Smart" is currently available to stream via subscription, rental, or purchase on Prime Video, Google Play Movies, Fandango At Home, and Apple TV .